cozzbie/countrily/README.md

-# countrily.js
+# countrily

-Inspired by the work of the authors of [countryjs](https://github.com/progressclaim/countryjs), This is Node.js module for returning data about countries but can also be run in the browser unlike the former project.
+Inspired by the work of the authors of [countryjs](https://github.com/progressclaim/countryjs), this is a Node.js module for returning data about countries but can also be run in the browser unlike the original project.

 ## Table of Contents